 The MS in Clinical Mental Health Counseling program explores the latest counseling theories, evidence-based research, and tools for preventing, diagnosing, and treating mental health disorders.
 In this program taught by a distinguished faculty with extensive clinical practice experience, students develop competencies in diagnosis and assessment, human development, cultural diversity, evidence-based counseling techniques, group processes, and career counseling.

 The many benefits of choosing Walden’s master’s program include:

-For more than 45 years, Walden University has supported working professionals in achieving their academic goals and making a greater impact in their professions and their communities.
-Today, students from all 50 states in the U.S. and more than 150 countries are pursuing their bachelor’s, master’s or doctoral degrees online at Walden.
+Walden University, an accredited institution, supports working professionals in achieving their academic goals and making a greater impact in their professions and communities.
+Students from all 50 states and from around the world pursue certificate, bachelor’s, master’s, and doctoral degrees online at Walden.

 Explore Walden University's online MS in Clinical Mental Health Counseling program.
 Earn your degree in a convenient, flexible format that fits your life and schedule.

 Walden University’s MS in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a mental health counseling program under the 2001 standards.
 CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), and CACREP accreditation is a requirement for licensure in many states.